 If you are a person who works on American crossword puzzles, when you see this word in all caps, a specific thought is likely to pop into your mind.
 Looking at this

 satellites.pro image of the United States, the section header’s acronym might be the nation’s most easily and readily identifiable internal geographic feature.
 The acronym, of course, identifies the Great Lakes (Huron, Ontario, Michigan, Erie, Superior).
-If you then focus your attention of the state of Michigan, where all of this journal will occur, you should notice that it stands alone as the only state with lakeshore on four of the five lakes – all but Lake Erie Ontario.
-(Thanks to Double D for catching my error.)
+If you then focus your attention on the state of Michigan, where all of this journal will occur, you should notice that it stands alone as the only state with lakeshore on four of the five lakes – all but Lake Ontario.
+(Not, Erie as I originally wrote.
+Thanks to Double D for catching my error.)
 Thus, it should make sense to you that, as I make the first day’s drive north from Detroit to Alpena, I’m going to focus my attention on the Great Lakes and explain how they came to be.

 Those among you who have subjected yourselves to reading my essays on geology and geography may be expecting another journey into one or more geomorphic ages of our planet’s past.
 While I’ll briefly mention such a period, the formation of the Great Lakes doesn’t require a journey of such great temporal length.